 Fast-forward to 2018 and a two-decade-old identity was failing to inspire customers and keep-up with competition.
-With an exciting vision for the future, a freshly installed CEO forged a new energy focused on signalling a confident change towards the future.
+With an exciting vision for the future, a freshly installed CEO forges renewed energy into a focused signal of change towards a confident future.

-Appointed Debenhams’ new creative and strategic partner, the renowned London agency Mother commissioned our creative director to lead the development of the historic department store’s new brand identity.
+Appointed Debenhams’ new creative and strategic partner, renowned London agency Mother commissioned our creative director to lead the development of a new brand identity for the historic department store.

-Working with London agency Mother, our creative director lead the modern, joyful and expressive identity for the high street retailer.
+Working with London agency Mother, our creative director led the modern, joyful and expressive identity for the high street retailer.

 Research into Debenhams’ heritage unearthed many branding starting points, including the Arts & Crafts decor of Peacock House (the west London home of the Debenham family) and a short-lived 1980s slab serif logo; inspiring the new colour palette and angled cuts in the new logo.